replicatedhq/replicated-field-labs/instruqt/closing-information-gap/02-working-with-support-bundles/assignment.md

 make up preflight checks.
 Support bundles are also made up of _collectors_ that collect data and _analyzers_ that analyze it.

-There two default collectors included in every support bundle.
+There two default collectors included in every support bundle unless you explicitly exclude or limit them.
 The `clusterInfo` collector collects information about the running cluster, and the `clusterResources` collector collects information about many of the resources running in the cluster.
 These give you some baseline support information, but you will generally want to add more collectors to gather logs and other details about your application state.

 Log collection is the first thing most teams add to their support bundle.
 Let's add some logging collectors so that our support bundle will collect logs